tiendu/tiendu.github.io/_posts/2024-09-26-mapping-kmers-eng.md

 ## Real-World Example

-Let’s say you have a query sequence (maybe a gene of interest) and you want to compare it to a reference genome in FASTA format.
+Let's say you have a query sequence (maybe a gene of interest) and you want to compare it to a reference genome in FASTA format.
 By running this algorithm, you can easily find regions of similarity between the query and reference sequences.
 The algorithm outputs matches, taking into account your desired similarity score and the coverage you want to achieve.

 ### Example

-Let’s say we have the following sequences:
+Let's say we have the following sequences:

 * Query Sequence: `ATNGCG`